nebari-dev/nebari/docs/source/03_tutorials_and_samples/1_project_setup_tutorial.md

 `qhub init gcp --project test-project --domain test.qhub.dev --ci-provider github-actions --auth-provider auth0 --auth-auto-provision --repository github.com/quansight/qhub-test --repository-auto-provision`

-### 2.6 QHub render
+### 2.6 QHub deploy

-After initializing, we then need to create all of Terraform configuration.
-This done by running the local command:
+Finally we can deploy with:

-        qhub render -c qhub-config.yaml -o ./ -f
+    qhub deploy -c qhub-config.yaml --dns-provider cloudflare --dns-auto-provision

 You will notice that several directories are created:
   - `environments` : conda environments are stored
   - `infrastructure` : terraform files that declare state of infrastructure
   - `terraform-state` : required by terraform to securely store the state of the Terraform deployment
   - `image` : docker images used in QHub deployment including: jupyterhub, jupyterlab, and dask-gateway

-### 2.7 QHub deploy

-Finally we can deploy with:

-    qhub deploy -c qhub-config.yaml --dns-provider cloudflare --dns-auto-provision

 The terminal will prompt to press `[enter]` to check oauth credentials (which were added by qhub init).
 After pressing `enter` the deployment will continue and take roughly 10 minutes.
 Part of the output will show an "ip" address (DO/GCP) or a CNAME "hostname" (AWS) based on the the cloud service provider: